 Some time later I had visits from both anaesthesiologists and a couple of orthopaedic doctors to check on my condition.
 They all seemed very happy with how I was.
 I was feeling a little tightness in my foot and occasional shooting pain.
 Apparently this was normal and they offered me paracetamol and oxycodone to cope with that.
 I accepted the paracetamol but didn’t feel the need for the oxy at that time.

 Later on that day the surgeon came by to see me and approved my return to my room.

 Once more I’ve rambled on for a while so I’m going to make another post for the actual recovery process so far.
 If you’ve made it this far thank you for reading, and I apologise for droning on for so long.
-There’s a lot to it, and these posts are as much to aid my memory as they are to entertain you.
+There’s a lot to it and these posts are as much to aid my memory as they are to entertain you.
 But I really do hope you’re finding it entertaining.